Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    A second level of interoperability lies
    with the media container and coded media formats.
-   The Moving Picture Experts Group defined several media
+   The Moving Picture Experts Group defines several media
    container formats such as [[!ISOBMFF]] and [[!MPEG2TS]] which are widely adopted and well supported.
    However, these are general purpose formats,